-This select ensemble is appropriate for students who have achieved proficiency with the skills and concepts learned in Concert Band.
+This select ensemble is appropriate for students who have achieved proficiency with the skills and concepts learned in Concert Band, and are ready for more advanced repertoire.
 Music selections will be diverse and will continue to challenge students, as well as maintain a rigorous ensemble experience.
 Students in the wind ensemble will be offered the same traveling and performance experiences as the concert band.
 Students must audition to be considered for this class.
 Acceptance will be based on proficiency shown in audition, as well as the instrumental needs of the ensemble.

 Prerequisite: Teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Fine Arts.